zahid47/pizza-app/README.md

 ## TODO

 - [ ] swagger docs
+- [ ] write tests for the new auth and user and order endpoints
 - [ ] write tests for order
 - [ ] verify phone number (twilio), logout, refresh token rotation, sessions
 - [ ] client - private routes